-''' <# .Synopsis Recovers an edge server from specified Master checkpoint (which may be filtered) Particularly intended for use with filtered edge servers, but handles an unfiltered edge server too. .Description Recover the edge server from the latest commit server checkpoint, while keeping any local edge server specific state such as db.have/db.working etc. The normal expectation is that you will use a checkpoint created by the script create-filtered-edge-checkpoint.ps1 If you want the edge server to be filtered, then you MUST use that script.
-If you just use the latest Master/Commit server checkpoint as input, then the edge will be assumed to be unfiltered - this script will still work.
-NOTE: This script will stop and restart the edge server while it is running - so it will be unavailable for periods while this script is running.
-This script also resets the offline_db directory for the edge server. '''
+'''

+<#

+.Synopsis

+Recovers an edge server from specified Master checkpoint (which may be

+filtered)

+Particularly intended for use with filtered edge servers, but handles an

+unfiltered edge server too.

+.Description

+Recover the edge server from the latest commit server checkpoint, while

+keeping

+any local edge server specific state such as db.have/db.working etc.

+The normal expectation is that you will use a checkpoint created by the

+script create-filtered-edge-checkpoint.ps1

+If you want the edge server to be filtered, then you MUST use that script.

+If you just use the latest Master/Commit server checkpoint as input, then

+the edge will be assumed to be unfiltered - this script will still work.

+NOTE:

+This script will stop and restart the edge server while it is running - so

+it will be unavailable for periods while this script is running.

+This script also resets the offline_db directory for the edge server.

+.Parameter SDPInstance

+The specified instance to process

+.Parameter CkpFile

+'''